gianpelisser/gianpelisser/README.md

 - 👋 Hi, I’m @gianpelisser.
+But you can call me Vortex.
-- 👀 I’m interested in Python and Games.
+- 👀 I’m interested in Python, Animes and Games.
 - 🌱 I’m currently learning Python.

 <!---